hmqyu/teabot/README.md

 * [Walkthrough](#walkthrough)

 ## Project Description
 The **Teabot** is a Discord bot, specifically meant for the **Tea Party Infinite** server.
 It is used to play some basic games, such as Rock-Paper-Scissors, as well as other gambling games that are shown belown.
-There are also some other features and bot responsese that are usd to mess around with certain people, and more.
+There are also some other features and bot responses that are used to mess around with certain people, and more.

 ## Setup